dennuguyen/cpp/README.md

 ## transform_if

 `transform_if` conditionally applies the given function to a range and stores the result in another range, keeping the original elements order and beginning at `d_first`.

+## reverse_container

+`reverse_container` fully reverses a container and returns the copy of the reversed container, leaving the original unmodified.

+## sliding_window

+A generic sliding window algorithm which uses the fast/slow implementation i.e. window slides to right by 1 and the window length increases when the window restarts at the beginning index.

+The algorithm accepts a `BinaryPredicate` and `BinaryOperation` where the arguments are `start` and `end` iterators.

+# Data Structures

 ## multikey_map